Wax melts

 Used candles or candle wax remnants

-Wax melt molds or silicone ice cube trays
+Wax melt moulds or silicone ice cube trays

 Wickless candle wicks (optional)